 Questions:

-- What are the main challenges?
+- What are the main technical and institutional challenges to getting there?

 Group B: Integrating Economic, Health and Environmental Benefits of Active Mobility to Models and Policy.
-Lead: James Woodcock.

 Participants: